 Lisa Speckhardt, Managing Editor

 Lisa is LAM’s managing editor and also writes the Goods column.
-Before joining the magazine’s staff in 2000, she edited and wrote for environmental magazines and was an editor for the book publisher Taylor & Francis.
+Lisa has a degree in journalism and has focused her work on subjects related to the environment.
+Before joining the magazine’s staff in 2000, she edited and wrote for Friends of the Earth magazine and the Ecological Economics Bulletin.
+She started her career as an editor for Taylor & Francis, where she worked on books and journals.

 Chris McGee, Art Director